-Most people who have infectious mononucleosis, or mono, get it only once.
-Rarely, however, mononucleosis symptoms may recur months or even years later.
+Most people who have mono (infectious mononucleosis) will have it only once.
+But rarely, mononucleosis symptoms may recur months or even years later.

 Mononucleosis rarely leads to a serious condition called chronic EBV infection.
 In chronic EBV infection, you have long-lasting symptoms and a viral infection that lasts longer than usual after your original mononucleosis diagnosis.

 See more Expert Answers

 - AskMayoExpert.
 Epstein-Barr virus infection.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.
+Mayo Clinic; 2019.

 - Infectious mononucleosis.
-Merck Manual Professional Version. http://www.merckmanuals.com/professional/infectious-diseases/herpesviruses/infectious-mononucleosis.
+Merck Manual Professional Version. https://www.merckmanuals.com/professional/infectious-diseases/herpesviruses/infectious-mononucleosis.
 Accessed Dec.
 8, 2020.

 - Barer MR, et al., eds.
 Herpesviruses: Herpes simplex; varicella and zoster; infectious mononucleosis; B cell lymphomas; cytomegalovirus disease; exanthem subitum; Kaposi's sarcoma; herpesvirus.
 In: Medical Microbiology: A Guide to Microbial Infections — Pathogenesis, Immunity, Laboratory Investigation and Control.
 19th ed.
 Elsevier; 2019. https://www.clinicalkey.com.
 Accessed Dec.
 9, 2020.